-In 2017, approximately 88% of the water that NPWA delivered to its customers was treated surface water from the Forest Park Water (FPW) Treatment Plant located in Chalfont.
+In 2018, approximately 88% of the water that NPWA delivered to its customers was treated surface water from the Forest Park Water Treatment Plant (FPWTP) located in Chalfont.
 The source of water that is treated at Forest Park Water is the North Branch Neshaminy Creek.
 The North Branch Neshaminy Creek originates as a small stream near Route 413 in Central Bucks County.
-The creek then flows into Lake Galena, which is the reservoir for Forest Park Water.
-Water released from Lake Galena flows down the Neshaminy Creek to where it is then drawn into the Forest Park Water Treatment Plant, in Chalfont, Pennsylvania.
-Water is pumped from the Delaware River at Point Pleasant and diverted into the North Branch Neshaminy Creek near Gardenville, Pennsylvania.
+The creek flows into Lake Galena, which is the reservoir for Forest

+Park Water.
+Water released from Lake Galena continues to flow down the Neshaminy Creek to the Forest Park Water Treatment Plant, in Chalfont, Pennsylvania.
+Due to the high demand of water from Forest Park, water is pumped from the Delaware River at Point Pleasant and diverted into the North Branch Neshaminy Creek near Gardenville, Pennsylvania.
 This diversion controls the level of Lake Galena for recreational purposes, ensures a sufficient drinking water supply, and maintains base flow in the stream.